azdavis/millet/docs/tokens.md

-# Keywords
+# Tokens

-This is documentation for all the keywords in SML, and what they mean.
+This is documentation for all the tokens in SML, and what they mean.

-If an SML keyword is not documented here, please file an issue.
+If an SML token is not documented here, please file an issue.

 ## `exception`